YunoHost/doc/pages/07.help/help.md

   default: '/help-me'
 ---

 Even though YunoHost contributors try to continuously perfect it, YunoHost itself or this documentation are not free from bugs or flaw.
-To let us help you, however, you need to come prepared.
+To let us help you, however, you need to follow these guidelines.

 # Dos